-The cost of the WEF operator's time is estimated using the average wage for persons working in professional, scientific and technical services which in 2018 dollars was \$45.98 per hour.92 This is inflated to 2021-22 dollars using the Victorian Wage Price Index (\$50.49 per hour)93 and a 75% loading is used to determine a total resourcing cost of \$88.35 per hour.
+95 Note: ACIL Allen's modelling was informed by Victorian government forecasting inflated to 2021-22 dollars using the Victorian Wage Price Index (\$50.49 per hour)98 and a 75% loading is used to determine a total resourcing cost of \$88.35 per hour.
 In the absence of information about on-costs for WEF operators, it is assumed that these are the same as for Government, although this is considered likely to be a high estimate.